These things start so simply don't they!

 44 Squadron - A brief history of the famous 44 (Rhodesia) Squadron with whom my father flew in 1944.

-My Mum's pictures - My mother was a WAAF attached to No 460 Squadron RAAF based at RAF Binbrook.
+My Mum's pictures - My mother was a WAAF Radio Telephony Operator attached to No 460 Squadron RAAF based at RAF Binbrook and later ar RAF Blyton.
 I have published some of her pictures here and would appreciate any information on the many unknown people in them if anyone can help.
+This also links to the story of another crew my mother knew, Don Irving's 101 Squadron Lancaster LL861, who were lost on the 30th March 1944.

-A little real research - How I found out the detail that I have, the websites that proved useful in the search and the information gathered so far with links.
+Research - How I found out the detail that I have, and the further information I am still chasing, with a subpage of links to the websites that proved useful in the search and the information gathered so far.

 I will be continuing my search whenever I get spare time, in particular I still intend one day to head to the Public Records Office in Kew where wartime RAF records are held.
-In the meantime, if you know any of the people pictured, or can tell me more about the crew of Lancaster ME699, KM-T, for instance what became of the other survivor, the flight engineer, Sgt William (Bill) Robinson, please get in touch.
+In the meantime, if you know any of the people pictured, or can tell me more about the crew of Lancaster ME699, KM-T, in particular what became of the other survivor, the flight engineer, Sgt William (Bill) Robinson, and anything on the crew's Wireless Operator, Sgt Thomas Leslie Jackson, please get in touch.